-B.C. health officials say there were 1,120 new cases of COVID-19 over the weekend, including nine new cases in Island Health.
+B.C. health officials recorded 998 new cases of COVID-19 over the last two days, including 12 new cases in Island Health.

-From Friday to Saturday, there were 352 new cases.
-From Saturday to Sunday, there were 389 new cases.
-From Sunday to Monday, there were 379 new cases.
+From Saturday to Sunday, there were 536 new cases and from Sunday to Monday, there were 462 new cases.

-- Haro Park Centre long-term care facility (second occurrence) in Vancouver Coastal Health
+- Haro Park Centre (second occurrence) in Vancouver Coastal Health

 - Lakeview Care Centre in Vancouver Coastal Health